 Horses will show you your leadership style (and how well it’s working for you) through a series of exercises on the ground.

 2. Horses get us back to nature

 Being outdoors, surrounded by the beauty of creation, open spaces and fresh air allows us the space we need - space to go within, space to feel what our bodies are telling us, space for self-discovery.

 And being with horses gets us away from our electronic devices!

 1. Horses help us see who we really are

 Horses naturally reflect the energy and emotions around them.
 So they can show us parts of ourselves that we can't see.
-Their honesty and kindness allows the space for genuine self-discovery.
+Their honesty and acceptance of us, just as we are, allows the space for genuine self-discovery.